 How long will it take me to learn everything?

 This really does depend on you.
-It apparently takes about 450 hours to learn all the materials for N3 but this can vary, and as Master Japanese says, if you only study Japanese 1 hour a week it will take you 450 weeks (which is over 9 years).
+It apparently takes about 450 hours to learn all the materials for N3 but this can vary.
+If you only study Japanese 1 hour a week it will take you 450 weeks (which is over 9 years).
 If you do 1 a day that’s only 450 days, which is over a year.
 I recommend doing two hours a day and then more at the weekend including reviewing.

 This should not be a solid 2 hour block though as your brain will get tired after a while, so try and divide this time into 4 manageable 30min chunks throughout the day.